leopardquick/socialMedia/README.md

 How to use

+NOTE:
+ first start monogdb server in your enviroment

 in development mode

 1) clone the repository
-2) run " npm init" to install dependency
-3) run "npm development " to start application

-in production mode

-1) clone the repository
+to avoid package dependency will use yarn instead of npm

-2) run npm init to install dependency
+2) if yarn not installed run the npm install yarn
-3) run "npm build" to build the application for production
-4) rum " npm start" to start the application

-note
+3)install the dependency package by running
+    yarn install

+4)after getting the package build the project by running
+    yarn build

+5)after build the project you can start by
+    yarn start

+Database connection

-the application use mongodb as database in backend make sure you install it in your envireoment and you can configer mongo in configuration folder
+-the project use mongodb when you start mongodb in your enviroment the application will connect automatical -you can configure the mongodb in folder config/config.js

+      mongoUri: 'mongodb://127.0.0.1:27017/Social'